Breath Dragonknight DPS Build - ESO Guide

 Barbed Trap.

-This setup can only be used if your team provides additional penetration, through for example
+This setup can only be used if your team provides additional penetration, for example through

-Roar of Alkosh
+Roar of Alkosh.

 The difference between best and worst race is about 5% of DPS and there is no content in the entire game that you'd be blocked from completing because of choosing a bad race.

-Other decent options: Orc, Breton
+Other decent options

-You should always put all 64 attribute points into Magicka
+You should always put all 64 attribute points into Magicka.

 Your sustain can vary greatly because it's impacted by your race, the amount of synergies provided by your teammates, and by your armor type.
-Choose the food with more Magicka Recovery if you can't sustain
+Choose the food with more Magicka Recovery if you can't sustain.

 Elder Dragon passive, so they're only equivalent to Weapon Power potions if there's someone in your team using the Dawn's Wrath skill line and providing Minor Sorcery with